 Play Vocabulary Bingo

-Vocabulary development is a key component in fifth-grade reading programs.
+Vocabulary development is a key component in upper-elementary reading programs.
 Students are usually given a list of important words from the reading material and asked to discuss their meanings and relationship to the story.
 A fun and simple way to review these words and their meanings with your child is to play “Reverse Bingo”.
-It’s an easy twist on the classic game and it will prepare your fifth grader for the vocabulary challenges that lie ahead!
+It’s an easy twist on the classic game and it will prepare your child for the vocabulary challenges that lie ahead!

 What You Need: